mayankdrvr/portfolio_first_attempt_template/README.md

 # React Portfolio

-My first attempt at my web development responsive portfolio website in React JS.
-The objective of this project was to learn React JS.
+My attempt at a web development responsive portfolio website in ReactJS.
+The objective of this project was to learn ReactJS.
 This project is hosted live on https://react-portfolio-mayank.netlify.app/

 Project Specifications-
 - Fully responsive web application using media queries.